bryantBaumgartner/chaosMode/README.md

 AmbushRate | 1 - 10 | 5 | Likelyhood of spawning high-tier boss enemies.

 # Contact
-If you have questions or problems, you can leave them in the issues and I'll try to get back on them.
+If you have questions or problems, you can leave them in the issues and I'll try to get back to you.

 # Changelog
 1.0.0 Initial Release